JChristensen/extEEPROM/ReadMe.txt

 (No examples yet.)

 --------------------------------------------------------------------------------
-The extEEPROM library instantiates an object named EEEP (External EE Prom) with which the library's methods are accessed.

 Note the following limitations:
 - The Arduino Wire library has a buffer size of 32 bytes, this limits the size of I/Os that can be done to the EEPROMs.
 For